Self-monitoring your cholesterol levels: How Do You Check Your Cholesterol At Home?

 - Can it measure HDL, LDL and Triglycerides: A lot of the home cholesterol kits only measure Total Cholesterol which is a combination of your HDL and LDL.
 Some also measure Triglycerides in addition to total cholesterol and then there’s a third variety that measures all these values separately.
 If you are all hung-up on getting the individual values, then look for a kit that measures it.

-- The ease of use: The way to use one of these at home cholesterol tests is to use a lance to prick yourself and get some blood from your fingers and apply it on the test strip.
+- The ease of use: The way to use one of these at home cholesterol checker is to use a lance to prick yourself and get some blood from your fingers and apply it on the test strip.
 There are different types of strips too.
 Some just change color and some require more blood than the others.
 Also, some take more time to give you the results.
 It all depends on how comfortable you are with using them.

 - The refills: You will need to refill those test strips.
 So ideally look for a cholesterol meter with fairly inexpensive refills.
 If you have multiple people at home who need to test their cholesterol, then this is definitely something to consider.